Best of Egypt Tour including Nile Cruise and Abu Simbel

 Upon arrival in Aswan, your driver will pick you up from the train station and take you to visit the High Dam which is situated across the River Nile and was constructed between 1960 to 1970.
 Next, you will visit the Philae Temple, located on an island in Lake Nassar.
-After this, you’ll head to your Nile Cruise for check-in and lunch.
+After this, you’ll head to your Nile Cruise for check-in and lunch will be on board.
 In the afternoon, you will sail on an Egyptian Felucca around Elephantine Island and the Agra Khan Mausoleum before visiting a Nubian Village.
 Overnight on board the boat in Aswan.

 Day 5 – Aswan / Abu Simbel / Kom Ombo / Nile Cruise